-While the previous iACADEMY Leadership Empowerment and Development (iLEAD) program ICON 2021: The Search for the was an annual 2-day student leadership training Ultimate Game Changer and workshop event, this year's program was Previously called Mr. and Ms. iACADEMY, this pageant called "Lead On" and was conducted entirely online through a month-long webinar consisting of was conducted online in January 2021.
-The pageant celebrates the individuality of iACADEMY students as it individual assignments, group challenges, plenary sessions, and workshops.
-The program which was aims to look at candidates from a holistic perspective conducted in May 2021 aimed to hone the leadership as they are required to lead the advancement of abilities of iACADEMY student leaders and was society through their chosen advocacies.
-This event also cultivates healthy competition among the College attended by selected officers of the organizations, Student Organizations as representative/s are as well as student officers in the senior high school (recommended by their advisers) and chosen student nominated by the organizations. leaders in the college level (recommended by their college professors).
+ICON 2021: The Search for the Ultimate Game Changer

+Previously called Mr. and Ms. iACADEMY, this pageant was conducted online in January 2021.
+The pageant celebrates the individuality of iACADEMY students as it aims to look at candidates from a holistic perspective as they are required to lead the advancement of society through their chosen advocacies.
+This event also cultivates healthy competition among the College Student Organizations as representative/s are nominated by the organizations.